krishnaviswa/adb-kk/Readme.md

 8. Run the Athena to check the data counts across buckets

 Components:
-1. Github Repo with code repository.
+1. Github Repo as code repository.
 I assume CloudShell as CICD server to clone github and push artifacts to AWS account.
-2. Setup_env bash script for install and move code scripts/artifacts to designated S3 buckets.
+2. set_env.sh, a bash script for install and move code scripts/artifacts to designated S3 buckets.
+3. S3 buckets and policies
-3. Cloud formation templates -2
+4. Cloud formation templates -2
-4. Pyspark scripts -2
+5. Pyspark scripts for raw to landing and further to curated
-5. Helper python module -2 (OOPS style)
+6. Helper python module
-6. Cnfig files for bucket and Crawler names
+7. Config files for bucket and Crawler names
-7. MWAA Dags
+8. MWAA Dags and requirements.txt for file AWS libraries
-8. Glue jobs (but dropped intermittently considering the transformation complexities)
+9. Glue jobs (but dropped intermittently considering the transformation complexities).
+Not checked in.
+Can show on Code Review.

+ Steps to run: Clone Github Repo (https://github.com/krishnaviswa/adb-kk/) and start set_env.sh as onetime setup to create/provision cloud resources.

 Exceptions/Challenges: